1944 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1944-D FS-901 Hand Engraved Initials

-1944-D FS-901 Hand Engraved Initials is a manufacturing variant.
-The designer’s monogram was accidentally worn off during the making of the working die, and then added a hand-engraved monogram to the die.
+The 1944-D FS-901 Hand Engraved Initials is a fascinating manufacturing variant.
+The designer’s monogram “AW” was accidentally worn off during the making of a working die, and a mint employee then added the initials back by hand-engraving directly into the die surface.

 1944-D FS-901 Hand Engraved Initials Price/Grade Chart